awimbush/codepath_tips/README.md

 ## What does the app can do?

 * [x] Required: The user can calculate the tip, using diferent percentages
+* [x] Optional: The user can opt to get a random tip, either by clicking the 'Surprise me' button or by shaking the device

 Walkthrough of all the app stories: